Stone cabin ruins in the townsite area. Please respect all historic sites and do not touch or remove artifacts and building materials.

 Directions

 From Highway 24, turn west onto Temple Mountain Road (signed for Goblin Valley State Park).
-Continue straight on this road past the state park turnoff as it turns from pavement to gravel and enters a short canyon.
-Temple Mountain Townsite is located on the north side of the road as the canyon opens up, seven miles from the highway turnoff.
+Continue straight past the state park turnoff as the road turns from pavement to gravel and enters a short canyon.
+The campground is on the north (right) side of the road as the canyon opens up, seven miles from the highway turnoff.

 Amenities